sodadata/docs/_includes/core-datasource-config.md

 <br />

-## Connect to DataBricks
+## Connect to Databricks

-Use the `soda-core-spark-df` package to connect to DataBricks using a Notebook.
+Use the `soda-core-spark-df` package to connect to Databricks using a Notebook.

 1. Follow steps 1-2 in [the instructions](#connect-to-apache-spark-dataframes) to install `soda-core-spark-df`.
-2. Reference the following Notebook example to connect to DataBricks.
+2. Reference the following Notebook example to connect to Databricks.

 ```python
 # import Scan from Soda Core